 – Early arrears communication: Between 7 and 20 days in arrears

 If any of the credit facility goes into arrears, there should be telephone contact with the borrower within the first 20 days from the date that the loan has been in arrears.
-The telephone communication must be of advisory nature so that the Bank understands the customer’s situation and assists them if they consider it necessary.
+The telephone communication must be of advisory nature and discrete.

 – Early arrears communication: More than 31 days in arrears

-If the arrears of the loan remain outstanding for 31 days, the Bank will write to the borrower and his/her/its guarantors, if any, in the form of a letter and inform them of the status of the account.
+If the arrears of the loan remain outstanding for 31 days, and the borrower does not respond to an oral arrangement, the Bank will write to the borrower and his/her/its guarantors, if any, in the form of a letter and inform them of the status of the account.

 The letter must, among other things, include: